nas5w/roll-your-own/README.md

 ---

 Want to learn more about JavaScript?
-Consider signing up for my [free newsletter](https://buttondown.email/typeofnan) where I periodically send out digestible bits of frontend knowledge!
+Consider signing up for my [free newsletter](https://buttondown.email/typeofnan) where I periodically send out digestible bits of JavaScript knowledge!